Ahmedbm98/Weather-app/README.md

 - Use Weather API and geolocation API to automatically detect your location

 # Live Demo
 Experience the Tabs Project in action!
-Click the link below to access the live demo: [weather Demo](https://ahmedbm98.github.io/Weather-app/)
+Click the link below to access the live demo: [Weather Live](https://ahmedbm98.github.io/Weather-app/)

 # Technologies